dporru/node-sitechecker/README.md

 # Node Site Checker

-A node script for checking the state of a list of websites and sending an email or jabber/xmpp message if one or multiple websites are unreachable.
+A node script for checking the state of a list of websites and sending an email or jabber/xmpp message if one or multiple websites are unreachable or returning error codes.

 ## Use